bob1de/hass-apps/docs/apps/heaty/writing-schedules.rst

       - { start: "18:00", end: "19:00" }
     - temp: "OFF"

+Note how the ``temp`` value for a rule is chosen.
+To find the value to use for a particular rule, the rule is first considered itself.
+In case it has no ``temp`` defined, all sub-schedule rules that led to this rule are then scanned for a temperature value until one is found.
+When looking at the indentation of the YAML, this lookup is done from right to left.

 I've to admit that this was a small and well arranged example, but the benefit becomes clearer when you start to write longer schedules, maybe with separate sections for the different seasons.